Skip to main content

 Optional flags:

-• --version string: Specific version to delete (if not provided, deletes all versions)
+• --version string: Specific version to delete (if not provided, deletes all versions).
+Supports glob wildcard patterns (for example, 1.0.*).

 Example - Delete a specific version: